 Do you dream of having a gorgeous yard in which to host, relax, and enjoy the outdoors?

 Just imagine it: sitting on the back deck sipping a cool iced tea, looking out over your beautiful landscaping and flowerbeds.
-Heaven, right?
+Heaven on earth, right?

 In this article, we will explore all the materials needed to make this vision a reality and go over some tips for implementing them.

 Beautiful landscaping provides you with the perfect excuse to kick back and relax!
 But landscaping is a lot of work, and it's not like you can't relax inside.
 Other than just having a nice relaxing space, why should you put effort into your yard?

 Here are a few reasons why it’s worth investing in good landscaping.

 Great landscaping increases the curb appeal of your home.
 The greater the curb appeal of your home, the stronger bargaining position you gain with potential buyers.

 Cam Merrit from Home Guides states that “A well-landscaped home has a significant price advantage over a home with no landscaping.
 This advantage can range from 5.5 percent to 12.7 percent, depending on the type of landscaping and the home’s original value.”

 Plus, unlike some home improvements, landscaping gains value over time since plants become larger and better established with the years.